hkpatel310/patel_harsh_patel_hit_OOP_js/README.md

 - **HTML5:** For structuring the form and its components.
 - **CSS3/SCSS:** For styling the form, with SCSS allowing for more organized, maintainable stylesheets.
-- **Vanilla JavaScript (ES6+):** Implements the form's dynamic behavior and OOP concepts without relying on external libraries.
+- **JavaScript (ES6+):** Implements the form's dynamic behavior and OOP concepts without relying on external libraries.

 ### Installation